argmaps/Backbone.Associations/README.md

 To use Backbone-Associative,

 1. Extend your model classes from Backbone.AssociativeModel.
 2. Add an `associations` function as an instance property on your Backbone.AssociativeModel classes.
+Note: associations that depend on other associations should be specified *after* the associations on which they depend.

 ```javascript
     Article = Backbone.AssociativeModel.extend({